-For the Carter household, Christmas signifies oodles of treats and memories with family and friends, but one important tradition we have established as a family — and one we look forward to each year — is our Advent family devotions.
-Advent derives from the latin word Adventus which means “coming”; our family makes an intentional effort to celebrate together the “coming” of the Christ child into our world at Bethlehem for the entirety of the Advent season.
+For the Carter household, Christmas signifies oodles of treats and memories with family and friends, but one important tradition we have established as a family — and one we look forward to each year — is our Advent Family Devotions.
+Advent derives from the Latin word Adventus which means “coming”, and our family has tried to make an intentional effort over the years to celebrate together the “Coming” of the Christ child into our world at Bethlehem for the entirety of the Advent Season.

-It’s not too soon to begin planning for family devotions for Advent (which begins Dec.
-3rd this year).
-Here are some resources our family would like to share with yours:
+It’s not too soon to begin planning for Family Devotions for Advent.
+Here are some resources that our our family would like to share with yours:

-The Jesse Tree.
-The Jesse tree is an old Christmas tradition dating back to Medieval times to tell the story from creation to the Christmas story of Jesus.
-Jesse was the father of King David, and Jesus descended from this Great Royal Descendent.
-The prophet Isaiah wrote:
+THE JESSE TREE.
+The Jesse Tree is an old Christmas tradition dating back to Medieval Times to tell the biblical story from Creation to Christmas.
+Jesse was the Father of King David, and Jesus descended from this Royal Descendant.
+The Prophet Isaiah wrote:

 Just as a branch is a new sign of life on a tree, so the birth of Jesus dawned a new day for his genealogical tree that would impact the whole of humankind.